-He was at the avant-garde of his time.
-A large part of his work is autobiographical in nature and as a whole can be looked upon as an outrageous outpouring of his own personality as a man.
+He was an avant-garde of his time, whose large part of work is autobiographical in nature and as a whole can be looked upon as an outrageous outpouring of his own personality as a man.
 Miller managed to turn literature into autobiography of a special sort; his work is more of an attempt to live his own life over and over again.
 There can be no doubt, however, in the fact that his impeccable and tremendously gifted prose would still have established him easily into the vanguard of literature, had it not been for the controversies that his work permeated.

 Many creative geniuses of the world saw art not as a creation merely for public appeal but as the process of creation itself, whose value is more worthy to the creator than the audience.
 For Miller, writing was autobiography — a sort of therapy and a form of self-action.
 “We should look to the diary,” Miller writes, “not for the truth about things but as an expression of this struggle to be free of the obsession for truth.”
 He was a literary gangster of a sort who like D.H.
 Lawrence, as a writer managed to stand apart from the herd and broke the tradition of his days by adopting and establishing an unorthodox outlook which was uncommon among his contemporaries.
 Miller once wrote, “I do not call poets those who make verses, rhymed or unrhymed.
 I call that man a poet who is capable of profoundly altering the world.”